 A static phase converter is a startup device used to power three-phase motors that are on single-phase power.
 This means that the phase converter generates three-phase power to start the equipment's motor.
 Once the motor has started, the static phase converter drops out, and the motor will run on single-phase power.
 This means that only two of the three windings within the converter will receive power after startup, reducing the horsepower output by about one-third to one-half of its full power.

-This makes a static phase converter ideal for operating motors that don't require full power output continuously, but they're not recommended for equipment that requires continuous high load output.
+This makes a static converters ideal for operating motors that don't require full power output continuously, but they're not recommended for equipment that requires continuous high load output.
 However, for hobby applications or occasional use where motors don't require full power, a static phase converter is a cost-effective option.

 What Size Phase Converter Do I Need?